Breadcrumb

 Enhancing Systems of Care for Children with Medical Complexity

-Children with medical complexities (CMC) are a subset of children and youth with special health care needs (CYSHCN) who have:
+Children with medical complexity (CMC) are a subset of children and youth with special health care needs (CYSHCN).
+They have even greater health care needs than CYSHCN, as identified by their families and clinicians.

 Awards